 The auditing tools in ARM are simple and easy to use, and they allow you to quickly create auditor- and management-ready reports on account use as well as behavior to show adherence to important security processes.

 Another solution worth checking out is Passportal.
-This is a password management solution created for MSPs that can also be used by large corporations and businesses of all types.
+This is a password management solution for MSPs and other IT service providers, as well as large corporations and businesses of all types.

 With Passportal, you get access to a centralized cloud-based platform for managing passwords.
 You can store as many passwords as you need, search for and change them at will, and configure the setup to meet your needs.